intmus/inttheory19-20/_23-intro-to-post-tonal/a1-ex-mod12transnormform.md

 `(E, F, G, B-flat)`

-First, transpose these pitches up a P4, and as you do this, pay careful attention to the method that you use for transposing.
+First, transpose these pitches up a P4 using our traditional intervallic method for transposition, and as you do this, pay careful attention to the process that you use for transposing.
 Do you think of each pitch as part of a key?
 If so, what scale degree do you use for each pitch?
 Do you count half-steps?
 Do you find the first pitch and then as the base for finding the rest of the intervals?

 Next:
 - Convert this pitch-class set into integer notation